Uniforms and insignia of the Red Army (1917–1922): 'Red Hussars' (1918–1921)

+Sleeve patch of the 1st Kalmyk Cavalry Regiment – made up of one of Russia's Buddhist peoples.

 Commissars

 Army commissars wore much the same as red commanders with the exception of the 1918 and 1919 rank insignia.
 If a commissar wore a distinguishing mark, this would be in the form of a large red star edged gold on the left sleeve containing either the hammer and plough or the hammer and sickle.

 General Staff

-A General Staff Academy graduate (1919).
-He wears the pea green field kaftan and budenovka.
+A General Staff Academy graduate (1919): He wears the pea green field kaftan and budenovka.

 In 1919 the Red Army's General Staff received its own, rather eccentric, uniform.
 It consisted of a scarlet service cap and riding breeches, both piped yellow, originating from the old Lifeguard Hussar Regiment stockpile; a dark crimson 1919 issue tunic with black velvet chest tabs, cuffs, and left sleeve star; silver aiguillettes on the right shoulder and spurred jackboots.
 This garb was woefully unpopular with staff members, who saw it as pompous.
 Some refused to wear the crimson tunic and instead gave them away to the seamstressing of their wives to be made into ladies' jackets.
 Conveniently, the aiguillettes came to be 'short in supply'.
 The hat and breeches became somewhat popular however and would be worn alongside a khaki shirt with the previous black velvet affects if not with the crimson one.
 The service uniform also included a crimson 1919 issue greatcoat with black velvet collar, chest tabs, pocket flaps, cuffs, and sleeve star all piped light green.

-General Staff Academy graduates (1919).
-They wear the field kaftan but with service caps instead of budenovkas.
+General Staff Academy graduates (1919): They wear the field kaftan but with service caps instead of budenovkas.

 The field uniform added a knee-length, open-collared kaftan of high quality pea green material with black velvet collar, razgovory, pocket flaps, cuffs, and sleeve star, all piped crimson.
 Rows of metal edging topped with loops were sometimes worn on the collar and cuffs, 1–4 gold stripes for general officer equivalents and 3–4 silver stripes for field officer equivalents.
 A pea green budenovka with a black velvet star piped crimson and black velvet buttons would complete the ensemble.